ThatCoolCoder/burger-man/docs/plan.md

 - **Platformer w/ multiple levels**
 - Platformer with one big level to explore
 - **Game where you try to get a higher score in the same level**
+    - Score based on time
+    - Score based on pickups
+    - Score based on kills
+- **Top-down thing (not RPG)**

 Core mechanics and ideas:
+- Definitely not a multiplayer game, even locally networked
 - The goal and spikes switch around when you press something/when you touch a button
 - A platformer where you can't stop moving
 - A puzzle-platformer where you can't move and the platforms move